The Day My Son Was Called Crazy

 And with that revelation I had very few words left to share.

 It was a word Edgar first heard assigned to him when he was six and in the throes of epilepsy and seizures.
-It is a word he continues to hear from his peers as he navigates the labyrinth of ADHD.
+It is a word he continues to hear from his peers as he navigates the labyrinth of attention deficit disorder (ADHD or ADD).
 It is a word that has crept into his being and started to take hold.
 His response to it is pure rejection, and in that moment, with that boy, it was visceral.

 All the platitudes in the world about bullying, about criticizing others and how doing so says less about the recipient and more about the person slinging it, do not offer one bit of comfort to a beautiful boy who just wanted to play in the sun on a perfect spring day.